PostHog/posthog.com/contents/blog/cant-make-friends-asynchronously.md

 ## Making teams feel like teams

 After YC, we raised a bunch of money, and hired people.
-We have always been disciplined around how we do meetings - the majority have a clear purpose, notes and action items.
+We have always been disciplined around how we do meetings – the majority have a clear purpose, notes and action items, and meetings are banned on Tuesdays and Thursdays.

 Features got shipped fast, yet everything felt calm.
 We grew a lot.